tvl83/DeveloperDocumentation/src/content/sprk-edu/oval-oval-language.md

 ...
 ```

-The OVM will save the function, initialize, the variable, and then execute the while loop (which calls the function).
-In this case, the ellipses is included because it indicates the end of a submission to the OVM.
+The [OVM](/sprk-edu/oval-oval-virtual-machine) will save the function, initialize, the variable, and then execute the while loop (which calls the function).
+In this case, the ellipses is included because it indicates the end of a submission to the [OVM](/sprk-edu/oval-oval-virtual-machine).
 This allows us to send more code that later references that same function.

 ```
 int finalCount = decr(counter);
 ...
 ```

-##### TODO
-For interfacing with the Robot from Oval see: Interfacing With the Robot
+For interfacing with the Robot from Oval see: [Interfacing With the Robot](/sprk-edu/oval-interfacing-with-the-robot)

-For more advanced Oval information see: Advanced Oval Concepts
+For more advanced Oval information see: [Advanced Oval Concepts](/sprk-edu/oval-advanced-oval-concepts)